EJMR Finance Must Come To An End

 EJMR:

-Some may now wonder if harming EJMR qualifies as a free speech violation.
-I do not advocate for a legislative measure.
-Furthermore, even though I don’t want them to, I’m not suggesting that they can’t exist.
-Indeed, I think it is conceivable to create a website where people can discuss “inside economics” topics without having to resort to the kind of personal attacks on specific professionals that we see here.
-Thus, things might theoretically change.
+Some may now wonder whether harming EJMR can be considered a violation of freedom of expression.
+I am not in favour of a legislative measure.
+Moreover, while I do not want them to exist, I am not suggesting that they cannot exist.
+In fact, I think it is conceivable to create a website where people can discuss issues of “internal economics” without having to resort to the kind of personal attacks on specific professionals that we see here.
+So, things could change in theory.

 Leave a Reply